gowthamrajasekaranus/CoQA_using_Bi-directional_Transformers_BERT/README.md

 The project focuses on reading comprehension question answering which aims to better understand a passage and answer a set of interconnected questions that follow.
 We adopted a bidirectional transformer model for our project.
 Our BERT-based Implementation achieved an F1 score of 74.6 on the development dataset.

+This Model Provided a F1 score of 74.6 which is comparable to many state-of-the-art NLP models for this domain.
 Steps to reproduce the results:

 1) python BERT_Model.py